5Farron/5Farron/README.md

 <h3>👨🏻‍🎓 About me :</h2>

 Hey ! i'm Samuel but you can call me Farron :) i'm a french student specialized in __web__ development.
 PHP lover, I'm in constant search of news in technologies.
-In my spare time, I work on my personnal project "PortalScan" that you can check on my profile, I also play video games (Final Fantasy & NieR Lover :heart: !)
+In my spare time I work on my personnal project "PortalScan" that will be available soon online, I also play video games (Final Fantasy & NieR Lover :heart: !)

 <h3>:sparkles: Technlogies :</h2>